realm/realm-java-benchmarks/README.md

 There are lies, damn lies and benchmarks.
 This is an attempt of the latter.

-Benchmarks are just inherently difficult to make generic and really useful.
+Benchmarks are inherently difficult to make generic and really useful.
 We would always recommend users to do their own benchmarks for the particular use-cases that's important to them.
 So go do that - after reading below!